Costa Rican real estate company prepares for retirees moving to Costa Rica in 2021

 In 2021, we expect thousands of retirees to decide to make the big step and move to this small Central American Country.
 Brooke Bishop, GoDutch Realty’s agent in the city of Grecia, states that she anticipates even more retirees looking to make the move because of the Covid-19 pandemic.
 Costa Rica, with a centralized social security system, has done amazingly well during the pandemic.
 The country was even amongst the first Latin American countries starting to receive the vaccines weekly, on December 23rd.
 Elizabeth Castillo, 91, and Jorge De Ford, 72, became the first two people to receive the coronavirus vaccine on the day before Christmas.

 It is quite easy for U.S. citizens to become legal residents.
 There are options for residency, as a retiree, as someone on a fixed income, or as an investor, when you purchase a home for at least $200,000.
 A retired legal resident doesn’t have to pay income tax in Costa Rica.
 But it’s essential for US citizens and green card holders who live in Costa Rica, to file their FBAR.
-Bright Tax offers an extremely easy to follow Guide for Expats on how to file online, but we had to delete the link for bad business practice by that company.
+Bright Tax offers an extremely easy-to-follow Guide for Expats on how to file online, but we had to delete the link for bad business practices by that company.

 The Happy Planet has ranked this small democratic and army-free nation #1 on its Index for several years.
 Nonetheless, it is important to understand that Costa Rica cannot be compared to the United States or Canada for its lifestyle.
 That is like comparing apples and oranges.

 Are you ready to start learning more about retirees moving to Costa Rica?
-Then I invite you to pay us a visit during your next vacation.
-Contact us now.
+Then I invite you to pay us a visit during your next vacation and also check these 5 helpful moving tips.
+Contact us now and do not take anything for granted when you move here.